Click To Call:

 Operation Rules:

-• Motorcycle lane splitting, or riding between slow-moving or stopped traffic lanes, is illegal in Missouri.
+• Motorcycle lane splitting, or riding between slow-moving or stopped traffic lanes, while dangerous currently does not have any laws prohibiting it in Missouri.

 • Motorcycles are entitled to an entire lane; other vehicles cannot infringe on that space.